 The striking lines, the quality of the materials, the sophistication of the way they’re combined: the common areas, designed by French design studio Jean-Philippe Nuel, exude a sense of timelessness and offer a genuine connection with the exterior scenery and landscapes.
 Their design offers a blend of purity, excellence and a sense of easy living through the prominent use of stylish plain tones: off-white, taupe and caviar grey.
 No flourishes or embellishments here, but instead a unity between the common areas and the staterooms.

 Making time stand still, being free as a bird, and getting back to the roots of sailing are also about combining travel with protecting the environment.
-Le Ponant, the iconic yacht that has played such a significant role in the PONANT story, reflects the company's commitment to responsible tourism.
+Le Ponant, the iconic yacht that has played such a significant role in the PONANT story, reflects the company's commitment for a more responsible tourism.
 Now equipped with the latest technological innovations, its ambition of reducing its emissions is now more relevant than ever.

 Non-motorised water-based activities, individual or small-group disembarkations only, a strong emphasis on tailoring the experience to the destination and focussing on local heritage, the use of mains connections at suitably equipped ports, periods of sailing using just wind power, innovative SCR filter system eliminating fine particles and reducing nitrogen oxide emissions by 90%, ending the use of single use plastics onboard, selective sorting of waste, wastewater treatment using the latest generation technologies: everything has been designed with protecting the environment in mind.